garniergere/Reference.Db.SNPs.Quercus/STRUCTURE.files/readme.txt

-## How to use R scripts and reproduce the plots given online, based on STRUCTURE results, which vizualise Qvalues SD or BCI
+## How to use the structure.SD.CI.anyK.plot.K=2only.R script and reproduce the plots given online, based on STRUCTURE results
-## (Bayesian confidence Intervals?
+## with Qvalues SD or BCI (Bayesian confidence Intervals?

 # 1) download the zip with Structure output file examples under .../STRU-output and the R script structure.SD.CI.anyK.plot.K=2only.R
 # 2) unzip them and copy them in a subfolder of the same name (or modify the script for in.folder arguments)